8 Tips for Maintaining Optical Pelvic Health for Women

 You should consider scheduling an appointment if you’re:

-- Leaking urine when you sneeze, exercise, laugh, or cough
+- – Leaking urine when you sneeze, exercise, laugh, or cough (this is called stress incontinence)

 In some cases, your pelvic floor muscles can become stretched, weakened, or too tight.
 If these problems sound familiar, don’t hesitate to consider pelvic health physical therapy.
 An expert can help you develop a program to improve your pelvic floor health.